rick/omg-what-have-we-built-talk/talk.md

 ---

-### A "rescue" is taking a thing which excelled by a set of past values and transforming it to excel by a set of new values.
+### Treating the need to change as a technical problem misses the fundamental reality, and will fail.

 ---

-### Treating a "rescue" as a technical problem misses the fundamental reality, and will fail.

----

-### Not managing the technical aspects of changing a system will also result in failure.
+### Not managing the technical aspects of needed change will also result in failure.

 ---